-You can update a OKD cluster with a single operation by using the web console or the OpenShift CLI (oc) with OKD 4.
+You can update an OKD 4 cluster with a single operation by using the web console or the OpenShift CLI (

-About the OpenShift Update Service: For clusters with internet accessibility, Red Hat provides over-the-air updates through an OKD update service as a hosted service located behind public APIs.
+About the OpenShift Update Service: For clusters with internet access, Red Hat provides over-the-air updates by using an OKD update service as a hosted service located behind public APIs.

 Preparing to perform an EUS-to-EUS update: Due to fundamental Kubernetes design, all OKD updates between minor versions must be serialized.
 You must update from OKD 4.8 to 4.9, and then to 4.10.
 You cannot update from OKD 4.8 to 4.10 directly.
-However, if you want to update between two Extended Update Support (EUS) versions, you can do so by incurring only a single reboot of non-master hosts.
-For more information, see the following item:
+However, if you want to update between two Extended Update Support (EUS) versions, you can do so by incurring only a single reboot of non-control plane hosts.
+For more information, see the following:

 Updating a cluster that includes Fedora compute machines: You can update an OKD cluster.
-If your cluster contains Fedora machines, you must update those machines.
-You can perform the following actions:
+If your cluster contains Fedora machines, you must perform additional steps to update those machines.
+You can perform the following procedures:

 Updating hardware on vSphere: You must ensure that your nodes running in vSphere are running on the hardware version supported by OpenShift Container Platform.
 Currently, hardware version 13 or later is supported for vSphere virtual machines in a cluster.
-For more information, see the following information:
+For more information, see the following:

 Using hardware version 13 for your cluster nodes running on vSphere is now deprecated.
 This version is still fully supported, but support will be removed in a future version of OKD.
 Hardware version 15 is now the default for vSphere virtual machines in OKD.